qzdark/wwebjs.dev-guide/src/guide/v2/creating-your-app/handling-messages.md

 ```
 :::

 Let's start and create a command that count all your chats on your phone.
-Do to this, we need to modify our message lister to an `async`, because we have to `await` the `client` counted all chats.
+Do to this, we need to modify our message lister to an `async`, because we have to `await` that the client counted all chats.

 ```js {1,5-8}
 client.on('message', async msg => {